SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 - Does not require additional hardware to run the Azure WebJob (scheduling and implementation code).
 - Advantageous because it uses the Azure WebJob for scheduling as well as the implementation code which makes it easy to manage in one location.

+**Azure Worker Role Sub Option**
+An Azure Worker Role has the same characteristics as an Azure WebJob.
+It is not a recommended pattern but it is worth mentioning because it is commonly used.

 **When is it a good fit?**